April 20, 2023 by Helena Lombard

 Are you a curious drinker with a taste for global adventure?
 Then we’re happy to say you’ve arrived at your destination.
 Of course, not all of us are lucky enough to be jet-setting world travelers, but we can bring a taste of the world into our homes.

-So, if you’re longing for places you’ve never been to (here’s looking at you, desktop travellers), we have five signature cocktails from around the world to make in the comfort of your home.
+So, if you’re longing for places you’ve never been to (here’s looking at you, desktop travelers), we have five popular cocktails from around the world for you to make in the comfort of your home.

 1. Brazil: The Caipirinha

-If a balmy night in Brazil is your idea of a good time, grab your friends and cool down with some well-made Caipirinhas.
-This zesty drink is Brazil’s national cocktail and is made with real limes, sugar, and cachaça (a rum distilled from fermented sugar cane juice).
-It’s a refreshing drink that, when combined with ice, will shake off the heat and take you back to the beaches of Brazil.
+So, if a balmy night in Brazil is your idea of a good time, grab your friends and cool down with some well-made Caipirinhas.
+This zesty drink is Brazil’s national cocktail and is made with real limes, sugar, and cachaça (a rum distilled from fermented sugar cane juice), it’s a refreshing drink that, when combined with ice, will shake off the heat and take you back to the beaches of Brazil.
 It’s a cocktail with as much zest for life as the people of this vibrant country.

-You might also like: 11 Sublime Lime Cocktails you Simply Must Try.
+You might also like: 11 Sublime Lime Cocktails you Gotta Try

 2. Italy: The Negroni

-This drink might just be one of Italy’s greatest hits.
+This has got to be one of Italy’s greatest hits.
 The Negroni is a cocktail that oozes classic old-school vibes.
 This slow sipper is massively popular in Italy—and has taken the world by storm.
 In fact, it’s so famous that it has a whole week dedicated to it.